aenany/snake.js/README.md

 How to run:

 As a Desktop Application (recommended):
+- Windows -- Work in Progress

+- Mac -- Work in Progress

 - Linux
 1. Clone the Repository.
 2. Navigate to the `dist` folder.